 All development shall conform to the dimensions, design, and other standards identified within Figure 706-INST.
+Lot size requirements shall not be required of lots originally laid out in the original map of Bloomingdale Pierce tract.
+Map located at City Hall.
 However, as part of the development plan, the city council may require any other development standards which are required for Institutional or commercial zoning districts which are contained within the Unified Development ordinance.